-Following the lead of a few other XC bikes out there, the Oiz is available in the standard XC version – or the XC Two Stroke.
+Following the lead of a few other XC bikes out there, the Oiz is available in a couple of travel versions that Orbea calls XC Two Stroke.
+There’s the standard XC World Cup version with 100mm of travel, or the longer-travel TR marathon and trail version.
 The latter being a more capable version with a 120mm Fox StepCast 24mm fork, a shock with a longer stroke to get 120mm of travel out of the rear, and spec changes like a dropper post and larger Maxxis tires.
 About those tires – most versions of the Oiz will be a 29er, though the 15.5″ frame is available in both 27.5 and 29″ wheel sizes.
 The new geometry also includes updates like a longer reach, shorter stays, and a slacker head tube angle and steeper seat tube angle.

 Available in standard builds or Orbea’s MyO custom program, the Oiz starts at $4,999 for the M10, to $8,299 for the M-LTD version.